-Abstract Disruptive mood dysregulation disorder (DMDD) involves non-episodic irritability and frequent severe temper outbursts in children.
-Since the inclusion of the diagnosis in the DSM-5, there is no established gold-standined gold-standined by DMDD.
+Abstract Disruptive mod dysregulation disorder (DMDD) involves non-episodic irritability and frequent severe temper outbursts in children.
+Since the inclusion of the diagnosis in the DSM-5, there is no established gold-standard in the assessment of DMDD.
 In this systematic review of the literature, we provide a synopsis of existing diagnostic instruments for DMDD.
-Bibliographic databases were searched for any studies assessing DMDD.
-The systematic search of the literature yielded letter Disorders and Schizophrenia DMDD module (25%).
-Other studies derived diagnostic criteria from interviews not especifically designed to measure DMDD (7%), that review (7%), clinical diagnosis without any specific instruments (6%) or di ni st studies (6%).
-Interaster reliability was reported in 3% of studies, ranging from z=0.6-1) while other psychometric properties were rarely reported.
-This systematic review points to a variety of existing diagnostic measures for DMDD were used four disordering of psychometric properties of recently developed DMDD interviews, as well as their further refinement, may help to ascertain the validity of the diagnosis.
+Bhilographic databases were searched for any studies assessing DMDD.
+The systematic search of the literature yielded K = 1167 hits, of which n = 110 studies were included.
+The most frequently used measure was the Kiddle Schedule for Affective Disorders and Schizophenia DMDD module (25%).
+Other studies devired diagnosic circlar from interviews not specifically designed to measure DMDD (47%), chart review (7%), clinical diagnosis without any specific instrument (6%) or did not provide information about the assessmen (9%).
+Three structured interviews designed to diagnose DMDD were used in six studies (6%).
+Interrater reliability was reported in 36% of studies (ranging from $\kappa = 0.6$ -1) while other psychometric properties were rarely reported.
+This systematic review points to a variety of existing diagnostic measures for DMDD with good reliability.
+Consistent reporting of psychometric properties of recently developed DMDD interviews, as well as their further refinement, may help to ascertain the validity of the diagnosis.